-This is not abstract art.
-This is nature photography / Close-ups from the urban environment.
+This is not abstract photography.
+This is nature photography: close-ups from the urban environment.

 Looking at the intersection of man-made environment and nature - nature reclaiming the space appropriated by man.
 Man-made objects slowly reverting back to organic states.

 I am interested in the art of small things, the invisible landscapes that surround us, the background noises we tune out.
 Take the time to look around: there is beauty hiding everywhere.

 Earliest photographs were taken with a Minolta, then a Nikon F3.